 Type of sex and condom use

-The type of sex you have (anal, oral or vaginal) and whether or not you use a condom are both related to the risk of getting HIV.
+The type of sex you have (anal, oral or vaginal) relates to the risk of catching HIV.
+Whether or not you use a condom or are on PrEP is also important.

 Oral sex is generally a lower risk.
 Penetrative (anal and vaginal sex) without a condom is generally a higher risk.
 The risk is highest for the receptive partner in vaginal and anal sex than for an insertive man.